elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ---

 !!! success "Learning Outcomes"
-    - Explain what unique persistant identifiers are and their benefits
+    - Explain what unique persistent identifiers are and their benefits
     - List and differentiate the types of unique identifiers that are relevant for publishing and sharing training materials
     - Compare different strategies for unique identifiers for training materials
     - Create versioned DOIs for training materials